seanocali/Tilted/README.md

 The **Tilted** application suite is an arcade-style gaming front-end, library management solution, and media server for emulators and PC games.
 Tilted offers an unprecedented level of user convenience never before seen in other front-ends, while at the same time providing the most powerful features and remaining fully customizable.

 Tilted is primarily intended for gaming PCs with modern graphics cards.
 While retro classics are fantastic, there are also hundreds of amazing arcade-friendly games released for the PC every year.
-Many of them are true masterpieces, and none of them will run on a $25 embeded kit.
-For all the time, money and effort used to build or aquire an arcade cab, you owe it to yourself to power it with a real gaming rig, and Tilted is the best front-end solution to make it shine.
+Many of them are true masterpieces, and none of them will run on a $25 embedded kit.
+For all the time, money and effort used to build or acquire an arcade cab, you owe it to yourself to power it with a real gaming rig, and Tilted is the best front-end solution to make it shine.

 [Downloads](https://github.com/seanocali/Tilted/releases)